-the job-finding rate and wages should increase.
+We presented two testable implications of the option value of search idea in Section 4.
+First, as unemployed workers approach week 30 of unemployment, the UI effect on the job-finding rate and wages should increase.
 Figure VII and Figure VIII investigate this prediction by illustrating the evolution of the UI effect on the job-finding hazard and accepted wages during unemployment spell, respectively.
 Figure VII shows that as a result of the benefit extension, the job-finding hazard decreases during the first 30 weeks.
 This suggests that workers are forward-looking: the value of finding a job depends on the time to benefit exhaustion.
 We will discuss these results further in the online Appendix Section B2.
-Here we will focus on the UI wage effect.19
+Here we will focus on the UI wage effect.

 Figure VIIIa graphically illustrates the wage change around the age of 40.
 The figure shows a clearly discernible jump of about 5 percentage points for wages of jobs started between 30 and 39 weeks after layoff.
 Figure VIIIb plots the RD coefficients from different regressions of wage changes for each month of non-employment duration.
 It suggests that an extension of UI benefit from 30 to 39 weeks increases the target wage of the agent, not only within that period but also immediately before the extension.
 This pattern reflects a combination of two factors: true responses in search decision and dynamic selection (Heckman critique).
-In fact, as shown by Figure II and Table 1, the non-employment duration itself is responsive to UI.
+In fact, as shown in Section 2, the non-employment duration itself is responsive to UI.
 If this response is correlated with wage changes, we are concerned that compositional changes drive the dynamic wage effects.
 As a partial remedy for this concern, Figure VIII shows that controlling for a rich set of observables barely changes the RD coefficients.

 The second implication of the option value of search is that an UI extension should have a stronger effect on agents with a higher chance of using the UI extension, i.e. a higher survival rate until benefit exhaustion.
 This pre-determined probability of exhaustion leads to different option values of the search.
-We use an out-of-sample prediction of benefit exhaustion, based on a non-parametric regression of ex-ante characteristics of workers and firms.20 Table A4 in the online Appendix shows that the UI wage effect in our sample stems entirely from the group with a large predicted benefit exhaustion likelihood.
+We use an out-of-sample prediction of benefit exhaustion, based on a non-parametric regression of ex-ante characteristics of workers and firms.
+Table A7 in the online Appendix shows that the UI wage effect in our sample stems entirely from the group with a large predicted benefit exhaustion likelihood.
 In sum, we interpret Figures VIII as suggesting that the effect of UI extension is more pronounced for workers getting close to benefit exhaustion.